 So, with a renewed focus on gratitude this holiday season and 4:30 PM sunsets making our evenings a little (ahem) dreary, we are turning to these 5 printable gratitude journal pages to brighten our days, several of them free.

 If working on your gratitude is a whole-family goal, then print a big copy of this printable gratitude jar page at Space and Quiet to post on the wall.
 Ask everyone to contribute to it each day, and maintaining this chart together will help build a positive attitude through the whole family.

 This free printable gratitude journal at Kitchen Table Classroom is a 7-page booklet full of activities to help build a positive attitude about thankfulness in your kids.
 It’s available free to her subscribers, so subscribe!
-We imagine you’ll find so many more wonderful things you love from her emails, and in her massive Resource Library.
+(NOTE: You’ll need to scroll down the page and you’ll see the sign-up form) We imagine you’ll find so many more wonderful things you love from her emails, and in her massive Resource Library. (note

 If your child is a doodler who doesn’t need highly directed pages, this cute printable gratitude journal page at The Artisan Life will be right up their alley.
 I love that you can keep track week to week of your thankful thoughts, and I’d encourage my kids to store these in a binder to look back over on those days they’re feeling less than grateful.

 I haven’t seen many printable gratitude planning pages, like this one at March Hare ($3) out there and I love that it encourages you to think ahead to what you want to do during the day — and then, to assess what could have made your day better at the end of it.